thinktecture/angular-connect-2015-write-once-run-anywhere/README.md

 ## Usage
 * To login just use username = password (eg. user: bob, password: bob).
 * If you don't want to use the Azure Web API, you can run the server by yourself by starting the [BoardGame.Host](https://github.com/thinktecture/angular-connect-2015-write-once-run-anywhere/tree/master/src/BoardZApi) project with Visual Studio and [change the url](https://github.com/thinktecture/angular-connect-2015-write-once-run-anywhere/blob/master/src/BoardZ/app/init.js#L16) within the AngularJS app.
+The server will run on port 8080.
+* If starting the server leads into a TargetInvocationException, you'll need to add a url to your urlacl settings by executing the following command (on Windows :)) in an elevated command line: `netsh http add urlacl url=http://+:9090/ user=your_user_name`

 ## Supported platforms
 * Any modern web browser (Chrome, Firefox, Edge, Safari) by simply hosting it